peastman/statmech/source/friction.rst

 main conclusions of Einstein's 1905 paper on Brownian motion, although he derived it by a somewhat different method.
 The approach used here was published a few years later, in 1908, by Paul Langevin.

 This result is not really very surprising.
-In fact, it is exactly what we probably would bave predicted if we had thought about it in advance.
+In fact, it is exactly what we probably would have predicted if we had thought about it in advance.
 The particle moves irregularly as its velocity is continuously damped away by friction and replaced by the random force.
 The motion can be thought of as a series of independent displacements taken at random, one after another.
 By the central limit theorem, they should therefore add up to a normal distribution whose standard